warriorhub/warriorhub.github.io/index.md

 ### Add Event Page (Organizer View)

-When signed in as an organizer, clicking the “Add New” button on the My Events page redirects to the "Add Event" page.
+When signed in as an organizer, clicking the “Add New” button on the "My Events" page redirects to the "Add Event" page.
 Organizers can enter all relevant details for a new event, including the event name, date, time, location, description, image URL, and category tags.
 Once completed, organizers can click the “Create Event” button to publish the event.

 <p align="center">
   <img src="images/web/add_event_organizer.png" alt="Organizer Add Page" width="100%">